Best parental control app for teenager: My 8 top picks for 2026 tried and tested

 - Norton Family – top parental control app for Windows and Android

-- Bark – best social media monitoring app for teens
+- Bark – perfect parental control app for teens’ social media monitoring

-- mSpy – parental control app with keylogger and screen recorder
+- mSpy – powerful parental control app with keylogger and screen recorder

-- SpyX – discreet parental control mobile app
+- SpyX – fantastic choice for those looking for a discreet parental control mobile app

-- Eyezy – most user-friendly parental control app
+- Eyezy – top user-friendly parental control app

 For an overview of all the parental control apps on this list, refer to the table below.
 Overall, Aura is the best parental control app for teens, with Qustodio being a close second.